The Legal and Investigations team provide both casework and investigation services:

-The term 'relevant authority' is defined in our legislation, but it basically means a public body.
-This includes schools, education and library boards, health and social services trusts, hospitals and many others.
+The term ‘relevant authority’ is defined in legislation, but in simple terms it means a public body.
+This includes schools, the Education Authority, Health and Social Care Trusts, hospitals, and many others.

 Each year we deal with hundreds of individual enquiries about many different issues which affect children and young people.
-Some recent examples include issues such as bullying, school transport, provision of wheelchairs, unequal treatment, housing and difficulties at school.
+Some recent examples include issues such as bullying, school transport, special educational needs provision, post primary places, health provision and difficulties at school.

 All enquiries are dealt with on a confidential basis, unless information is given which raises child protection concerns.
 In these circumstances NICCY has a duty to report the matter to the relevant authorities.